 11. Japan: Try alpine sports

-Majority of the landmass of Japan is covered with mountains and hence, receives an abundance of snowfall.
+The majority of the landmass of Japan is covered with mountains and hence, receives an abundance of snowfall.
 The western regions of Japan Nagano and Niigata Prefectures are great places to enjoy some of the best alpine sports in all of Asia.
-With steep slopes and peaks reaching upto 2,000 meters, the area is good for skiing.
+With steep slopes and peaks reaching up to 2,000 meters, the area is good for skiing.
 Once you’re done skiing, you can relax in the hot springs and eat at the many cafés nearby.

-12. Japan: Enjoy Christmas with your favorite Disney Characters
+12. Japan: Enjoy Christmas with your favourite Disney Characters

 Numerous special events occur at the Tokyo Disney Resorts to celebrate Christmas.
-The Christmas season starts at the Disney Resort during the end or mid of November and continues until the end of the first week of January when the New year Celebrations end.
-Once you enter the park during the month of December, you’ll realise that no one knows how to celebrate Christmas better than Disney.
+The Christmas season starts at the Disney Resort during the end or mid-November and continues until the end of the first week of January when the New Year celebrations end.
+Once you enter the park during December, you’ll realise that no one knows how to celebrate Christmas better than Disney.

 13. Japan: Visit the Christmas Market

-What good is it a visit to Japan during December if you haven’t seen the Christmas markets of Tokyo?
-These ever so beautiful markets accompanied with beautiful lights are a great spectacle to watch.
+What good is a visit to Japan during December if you haven’t seen the Christmas markets in Tokyo?
+These ever-so-beautiful markets accompanied by beautiful lights are a great spectacle to watch.
 Make sure to hang around in these markets and shop for your loved ones.
 It’s a great place to shop for woollens, retail, souvenirs and furnishings.

 Japan in December is simply magic.
 There couldn’t be a better word to describe this place in this month.
-Visiting Japan in winters and especially in December during Christmas time gives you a different picture of a country that is known for its down to earth populace.
+Visiting Japan in winter and especially in December during Christmas time gives you a different picture of a country that is known for its down-to-earth populace.
 Don’t forget to enjoy this beautiful journey to the fullest that you are going to embark on in December on your trip to Japan.

 Frequently Asked Questions About Japan In December